XiaoYaoNet/MPIRF/README.md

 The current version provides two main function files: `MPIRFmain.py` and `MPIRFUImain.py`.

-*Executable File* includes the MPIRF with GUI compiled into binary executable files in Windows system, MAC OS system and Ubuntu system.
+*Executable File* includes the MPIRF with GUI compiled into binary executable files in Windows system.

 In Windows, clicking file **MPIRFUImain.exe** to execute the binary files.
-In MAC OS, clicking file **MPIRFUImain** to execute the binary files.
-In Ubuntu, clicking file **MPIRFUImain** to execute the binary files.

 In Windows system, it also include a version with GPU.
 The test of the version were performed using the following hardware:
 >**GPU NVIDIA GeForce GTX 1070 8G**